ankane/kms_encrypted/README.md

 ## How It Works

-This approach uses a key management service (KMS) to manage encryption keys and attr_encrypted to do the encryption.
+This approach uses a key management service (KMS) to manage encryption keys and Lockbox / attr_encrypted to do the encryption.

 To encrypt an attribute, we first generate a data key and encrypt it with the KMS.
 This is known as [envelope encryption](https://cloud.google.com/kms/docs/envelope-encryption).
 We pass the unencrypted version to attr_encrypted and store the encrypted version in the `encrypted_kms_key` column.
 For each record, we generate a different data key.